evermight/video-summarizer/readme.md

 # Installation

-Copy `env.sample` as `.env`.
-See the ChatGPT Setup and Google Setup on how to get the values necessary to fill out a `.env` file.
+Copy `~/env.sample` as `~/.env`.
+See the ChatGPT Setup and Google Setup sections on how to get the values necessary to fill out a `.env` file.

 To get the `GOOGLE_API_TOKEN` needed in the `.env` file, you will need to run the `./oauth-step-1.sh` to generate a url to start the OAuth process.